meganz/MEGAchat/Readme.md

 The code for the capturer is in `karere-native/webrtc-build/macos/mac-capturer`.
 You need to delete the following directory in the webrtc tree:
 `rm webrtc/modules/video_capture/mac`
-and then copy mac-capturer at the place of the deleted one.
+and then copy `mac-capturer` at the place of the deleted dir, again with the name `mac`.
 Also, you need to patch the webrtc tree via:
 `svn patch /path/to/karere-native/webrtc-build/macos/webrtc.patch`
 This will do some modifications to the build system to use the new capturer and also a small modification to a source file.